 - The Mayor’s Cultural Strategy now includes art in the public realm and architecture as a major focus, and also details of our work for London.

-- Art in the public realm is referenced for the first time in the Mayor’s draft London Plan
+- Art in the public realm is referenced for the first time in the Mayor’s London Plan

 - The Mayor’s Great Outdoors: A Manifesto for Public Space acknowledges the importance of a strategic approach and specifically refers to our initiative, Light London, and the role that artists can play alongside architects and others in enriching the city.